 In 1987, the financial services company, formerly known as Chase National Bank of Egypt, changed its name to Commercial International Bank (Egypt) S.A.E.

-Established in 1898, the National Bank of Egypt is the oldest bank in the country.
-The bank offers retail, corporate and investment banking services.
+Established in 1898, the National Bank of Egypt is the oldest of banks in Egypt.
+The bank offers retail, corporate, and investment banking services.
 With around 16,200 employees, it is headquartered in Cairo.
 It oversees 413 branches and 3,823 ATMs across the country.
 It also maintains branches in New York and Shanghai, as well as representative offices in Johannesburg, Dubai, and Addis Ababa.

 In 2016, the bank posted total assets of US$63.20 billion and a net profit of US$595 million.

 Based in Cairo, Banque de Caire operates as a subsidiary of Banque Misr and offers retail and commercial banking services in the country.
 Incorporated in 1952, the bank oversees 150 branches in the country.
-As it operates as a branch, the relevant assets and revenue details are unavailable.
+As it operates as a subsidiary, assets and revenue details are unavailable.

 Founded in 1978, Bank Audi operates as a subsidiary of Bank Audi S.A.L.
 Formerly known as Cairo Far East Bank SAE, the bank changed its name to Bank Audi SAE in 2008, following its acquisition by Bank Audi SAL Audi Saradar Group.
 It manages a network of 45 branches and 128 ATMs located throughout Egypt.

 As of 2016, the bank’s total assets amounted to US$36.39 million and net profit reached US$1.24 million.